txzeenath/Coronium-OAuth/README.md

 #####Inputs:
 None
 #####Returns:
-A table of services from api.lua
+A table of supported services.

 ---
 ```lua